 In October 2018, the Board of Directors of the Company approved the Mastech Digital, Inc. 2019 Employee Stock Purchase Plan (the "Stock Purchase Plan").
 The Stock Purchase Plan is intended to meet the requirements of Section 423 of the Code and required the approval of the Company's shareholders to be qualified under Section 423 of the Code.
 On May 15, 2019, the Company's shareholders approved the Stock Purchase Plan.
 Under the Stock Purchase Plan, 600,000 shares of Common Stock (subject to adjustment upon certain changes in the Company's capitalization) are available for purchase by eligible employees who become participants in the Stock Purchase Plan.
-The purchase price per share is 85% of the lesser of (1) the fair market value per share of Common Stock on the first day of the offering period, or (ii) the fair market value per share of Common Stock on the last day of the offering period.
+The purchase price per share is 85% of the lesser of (i) the fair market value per share of Common Stock on the last day of the offering period.